Unboxed-Software/solana-course/content/env-variables.md

 With the config account defined, simply ensure that the rest of your code references this account when using these values.
 That way, if the data in the account changes, the program adapts accordingly.

-### Constrain config updates to admins
+### Constrain config updates to hard-coded admins

-The next thing to do is create one or more admin-only instructions for updating the program's config account.
-This sounds fairly straightforward in theory, but there is one main issues: how does the program know who is an authorized admin?

-Well, there are two simple solutions:

-1. Hard-code an admin public key that can be used in the admin-only instruction constraints.
-2. Make the program's upgrade authority the admin.
+You'll need a way to initialize and update the config account data.
+That means you need to have one or more instructions that only an admin can invoke.
+The simplest way to do this is to hard-code an admin's public key in your code and then add a simple signer check into your instruction's account validation comparing the signer to this public key.

 In Anchor, constraining an `update_program_config` instruction to only be usable by a hard-coded admin might look like this: